The authority of HRM’s Appeals Standing Committee to make rulings on taxi licenses is currently under review.

 The unanimous decision was made by councillors after a 20-minute in-camera meeting with Al-Rawi’s lawyer.

-over the last 24 hours—made it to the standing committee, says former councillor Gloria McCluskey
+outrage and anger over the last 24 hours—made it to the standing committee, says former councillor Gloria McCluskey.

 “We didn’t hear any of this stuff,” says McCluskey.
 “I was cross when I read it in the paper after.
 We had none of that.”